A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Preliminaries

-The following is a strict total orders version of Arrow's theorem, which is a common in the social choice literature (the original version \cite{ArrowKennethJoseph1963Scai} deals with weak orders):
+We might refer to SWFs satisfying IIA as \emph{IIA-SWFs}.
+The following is a strict total orders version of Arrow's theorem, which is a common in the social choice literature:

-\begin{theorem}[Arrow's impossibility theorem] If $|X|\ge 3$, every SWF with domain $W(X)^n$ that satisfies unanimity and IIA must be dictatorial. \end{theorem}
+\begin{theorem}[Arrow's impossibility theorem] If $|X|\ge 3$, every unanimous IIA-SWF with domain $W(X)^n$ must be dictatorial. \end{theorem}

-As we mentioned in the introduction, one way of escaping Arrow's theorem is by allowing for SWF defined on preference domains other than the unrestricted one, $W(X)^n$.
+As we mentioned in the introduction, one way of escaping Arrow's theorem is by allowing for SWFs defined on preference domains other than the unrestricted one, $W(X)^n$.
 We now want to give names to the domains that escape Arrow's theorem and those that do not.
 Let $D$ be a domain and remember that $|X|\ge 3$.
-Following Le Breton and Weymark \cite{LEBRETON2011191}, we say that $D$ is an \emph{Arrow-inconsistent} domain if we have that any SWF defined on $D$ satisfying unanimity and IIA must be a dictatorship.
-Also following these authors, we say that $D$ is an \emph{Arrow-consistent} domain if there exists a SWF defined on $D$ such that it satisfies unanimity, IIA and non-dictatorship.
-Following \textcite{FISHBURNP.C1997Sadw}, $D$ is \emph{super-Arrovian} if it is Arrow-inconsistent and satisfies that for every domain $D'$ such that $D\subseteq D'\subseteq W(X)^n$, $D'$ is Arrow-inconsistent.

-We need to introduce the notion of value-restricted preferences proposed by Sen in 1966 \cite{SenAmartyaK.1966APTo}, as it is relevant for our results.
+Following \cite{LEBRETON2011191}, we say that $D$ is an \emph{Arrow-inconsistent} domain if we have that any unanimous IIA-SWF defined on $D$ must be a dictatorship.
+Also following \cite{LEBRETON2011191}, we say that $D$ is an \emph{Arrow-consistent} domain if there exists a non-dictatorial unanimous IIA-SWF defined on $D$.
+We next introduce the notion of value-restricted preferences proposed by \cite{SenAmartyaK.1966APTo}, as it is relevant for our results.

 \begin{definition} A profile $\vec{P}$ on $X$ is \emph{value-restricted} over $Y\subseteq X$ if for every triple of distinct alternatives $\alpha,\beta,\gamma\in Y$, at least one of the three alternatives is never placed as the most-preferred, the middle-preferred or the least-preferred in the individual rankings of $\{\alpha,\beta,\gamma\}$ induced by $\vec{P}$. \end{definition}